TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-24-how-to-take-advantage-of-3rd-party-dependency-container.md

 });
 ```

-Now when we ask for `PHPStanContainer` it will be created just once and stored in our container.
+Now, when we ask for `PHPStanContainer`, it will be created once and stored in our container.

-Then PHPStan container will provide any service we need!
+**Then PHPStan container will provide any service we need!**

 <br>